wschaef/architecture-kata-2023/architecture.md

 - compatibility - we need to follow SABRE, Appolo and standard agency interfaces.
 - tracebility - we need to be able to understand which message and when goes from which source.

-**This domain covers following Use Cases**
+**This domain covers following Use Cases**:

-* UC14 Update travel data
+- UC14 Update travel data
-* UC15 Poll emails
+- UC15 Poll emails
-* UC16 Push notification about changes in trip
+- UC16 Push notification about changes in trip

- ### User Settings Domain(C4-Level3)
+### User Settings (C4-Level3)

 <img src="diagrams/Component-UserSetting.drawio.svg">

 **Purpose/Responsibility**

-Mailbox setting, Filters and Whitelists settings, Supporting agency settings - allow to manage user specific settings.

-**Interface(s)**

-User Settings domain provide one interface which user by
-* Channels domain - CRUD operations on settings
+**Interface(s)**:

-* Integration domain - reading configuration for mailboxes, filters and whitelists.
+Integration domain consume one interface from User Setting domain - configuration for user mailboxes, filters and whitelists.

+Integration domain provide following interfaces:

+**Quality/Performance Characteristics**:

+Following quality attributes are important for components in this domain:

+- availability - 99.99%
+- compatibility - we need to follow SABRE, Appolo and standard agency interfaces.
+- tracebility - we need to be able to understand which message and when goes from which source.

-**This domain covers following Use Cases**
+**This domain covers following Use Cases**:
-* UC09 Define filter and whitelist for email
-* UC19 Configure "HelpMe!"
-Agency (Supporting agency)

 ### Aanlytics Domain (C4-Level3)

+The analytical domain is responsible for collecting data for reports, creating reports, and providing access to reports.
+This domain handles persistent data like raw analytical data and generated reports.

 ![Component Overview](diagrams/Analytics-logical.drawio.svg)

+In order to focus on business development and fast time to market, we decided to start with a lean serverless approach that reduces the effort for infrastructure management and maintenance to a minimum (see [Rationale for Analytics components](adrs/adr05-analytics-make-or-buy.md)).
+In essence, a serverless data warehouse abstracts away the complexities of infrastructure and management, allowing Road warrior to focus on deriving insights from their data.
+It offers a combination of flexibility, scalability, and cost-effectiveness that is start of the art in the market.
+This approach allows us to focus on the core business and to scale the system easily.

+Separatoin of concern: User will have access to reports through Dashboard Frontend (Looker), which an optional API acces ([Looker API](https://developers.looker.com/api/overview/)).

+For the sake of security and consitency users do no have direct access to the storgage layer (GCS).
+All data handling is done by the serverless components which are authorized by Service Users only.

+Uploads from the Trip Organizer domain are done via File upload to GCS.
+The data is then processed and upladed by a serverless dockerized Knative component (Cloud Run) and stored in BigQuery.
+Automated scheduling and orchestration is done by Cloud Scheduler or DataFlow (based upon APACHE Airflow).

+Interface(s) for the start:

+- Federated Query from BigQuery: can directly query data stored in Cloud SQL using federated queries.
+The queries can be scheduled for periodical updates.
+- File Interface: Data which are acquired by Trip organizer are pushed on GCS object store.

+**This domain covers following Use Cases**:

+- UC08 Access end-of-year report
+- UC12 Access to analytic reports
+- UC18 Collect analytical data

 ## Runtime View